linode/docs/docs/guides/platform/get-started/set-up-and-secure/index.md

 #### openSUSE

-The instructions under the [Most Distributions](#most-distributions-1) section above (which outlines the `timedatectl` command) are valid.
-OpenSuse also has a more friendly way to select a timezone, discussed below.
+The instructions under the [Most Distributions](#most-distributions-1) section above (which outlines the `timedatectl` command) are valid. openSUSE also has a more friendly way to select a timezone, discussed below.

 1. Open the YaST2 timezone selector tool.